Tallulah Harlech: Early life

 Harlech is the second child of Francis Ormsby-Gore, 6th Baron Harlech and Amanda Grieve.
 Her maternal grandfather is Alan Grieve.
 As a child, Harlech and her brother spent their summer breaks at Karl Lagerfeld's house in Biarritz.
 After finishing Cheltenham Ladies' College at age 18, she applied to Lee Strasberg Theatre and Film Institute in New York where she remained for two and a half years.

 Career

 Modeling

 In 2007, Harlech went to New York City where she began assisting in fashion which was followed by her working for John Galliano and Karl Lagerfeld at Chanel.
 In 2016, she appeared on the Jonathan Baron's Baron magazine and in 2017 was one of the models invited to Alexa Chung's fashion shows at the Danish Church of Saint Katherine in North West London.

 Acting

 As an actress, Harlech was known for appearing in such films such as Spite and Malice and well as a part in a Broadway play Richard III in which she played a wife of Richard III, the latter played by Anatol Yusef.

-In 2013, she appeared in a short film called Once Upon a Time... along with Keira Knightley, Stella Tennant, Saskia de Brauw and Lindsey Wixson where she played a role of Ève Lavallière.
+In 2013, she appeared in a short film sponsored by Chanel called Once Upon a Time... along with Keira Knightley, Stella Tennant, Saskia de Brauw and Lindsey Wixson playing the role of Ève Lavallière.